Deadline for InterActivity 2027 Session Proposals: Friday, July 31, 2026

 Secure and confirm session presenters:

-Advises presenters that they are responsible for registering themselves by the Early Bird Deadline.
+○ Advises presenters that they are responsible for registering themselves by the Early Bird Deadline.
 ACM does not give complimentary registration, honoraria, or pay travel expenses to presenters at InterActivity.
-Note: presenters from outside the museum field, e.g., academics, non-museum nonprofit service organizations, may be eligible for a complimentary one-day registration at the discretion of ACM.
+Note: presenters from nonprofit organizations outside the museum field, e.g., academics, staff at non-museum (nonprofit) service organizations, may be eligible for a complimentary one-day registration at the discretion of ACM.

-Plan the session from start to delivery at InterActivity 2026:Meet all deadlines set by ACM.
+Plan the session from start to delivery at InterActivity 2027:

 Proposal Evaluation Criteria

-Proposal describes useful handouts for distribution to attendees onsite and for posting to the event app after the conference.
+4. Proposal describes useful handouts for distribution to attendees onsite and for uploading to the Event App.

-Presenters are confirmed and provide multiple perspectives on the topic (i.e., representing museums of all sizes, not different departments in the same museum).
+5. Presenters are confirmed and provide a variety of perspectives on the topic (i.e., representing museums of all sizes, not different departments in the same museum).
 See What Size is Your Museum.
 Proposals with content experts from outside the children’s museum field will receive extra consideration as will proposals for small museums.

 Submit Your Session Proposal

-All session proposals for InterActivity 2026 must be submitted through the online SurveyMonkey form.
+All session proposals for InterActivity 2027 must be submitted through the online SurveyMonkey form.
 Only completed proposals will be reviewed.
 Note: once a proposal is started in SurveyMonkey it needs to be completed—you many not be able to go back in and finish or change it at a later date.
-We strongly suggest you pre-write your proposal using the non-fillable pdf before entering the text in the form.
+We strongly suggest you pre-write the proposal before entering the text in the form.
+Use this non-fillable proposal form to pre-write.

 Session Proposal Timeline